xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/updating-configuration-files.md

 - Linux environment
 - The kubectl command-line tool
 - The yq command-line tool ([Use the latest binary](https://github.com/mikefarah/yq/releases))
-- Access to a Kubernetes cluster with installed Deploy
+- Access to a Kubernetes cluster with installed Release

 ## Update xl-release.conf for Release xl-release.conf